novak-99/ex/docs/source/psi.rst

         A complex number.

 The gamma function is the derivative of the natural log of the gamma function.
-In other words, in can be defined as:
+It is defined as:

 .. math::
    \psi(z) = \frac{\Gamma'(z)}{\Gamma(z)}